Platanthera integrilabia

 Platanthera integrilabia, commonly called white fringeless orchid, is a species of flowering plant in the orchid family (Orchidaceae).
-It is native to the Southeastern United States.
-Its natural habitat is in boggy acidic seeps and flats, usually in partial open sunlight.
+It is native to seven states in the Southeastern United States; Kentucky, Mississippi, Tennessee, Alabama, Georgia, North Carolina, and South Carolina.
+However, the white fringeless orchid is only known from 52 populations that are primarily concentrated in Tennessee and Kentucky on the Cumberland Plateau.
+It is typically found in flat swampy habitats, especially near the head of streams and usually in partial open sunlight.

 Description

-Platanthera integrilabia is a mycotrophic perennial.
-Leaves are restricted to the base of the stem.
-It produces a white spike of flowers at the end of a long bracted scape.
+Platanthera integrilabia is a mycotrophic perennial containing up to 20 sweetly scented white flowers and reaching up to 2-feet tall.
+It has two leaves restricted to the base of the stem and conspicuous elongated nectar-containing spurs that come from the back of the flower and curve forward in front The white fringeless orchid is pollinated by butterflies such as the eastern tiger swallowtail and silver-spotted skippers that have the ability to reach the nectar within the spurs with their elongated tongues.
+The white fringeless orchid differs from other Platanthera species by its round labellum.
 It typically flowers from late July to early September, but can flower as early as June in the southern part of its range.
 The percentage of flowering individuals in a population for a given year is typically low, with many individuals reproducing clonally through tubers.